 Alabama Water Plan

 You, as a citizen and river advocate, are an important stakeholder in this effort, and it is crucial that your voice is heard in this process.
-We encourage you to stay involved.
+We encourage you to stay involved and respond to our Action Alerts!
+The hard work WILL pay off!

 There is currently no mechanism in place and no agency with responsibility to protect flowing waters in our State.
 In 1990, the Alabama Water Resources Study Commission warned that without action, water would become the limiting factor for growth in Alabama.
 Our current law, the Alabama Water Resources Act, does not go far enough.
 While it created the Office of Water Resources, it did not give it the ability to protect water.
 Because of the catastrophic droughts in 2007, the Alabama Legislature formed the Permanent Joint Legislative Committee for Water Policy and Management to develop a sustainable plan for Alabama.